joshdance/church-streaming/README.md

 ## Stop the Stream
 1. In your browser click on End Stream at the top right
 2. In OBS click Stop Streaming
 3. Delete the completed livestream.
-Go to Studio > Content > Live and delete the live stream.
+Go to Studio > Content > Live and deleted the live stream.